msadat50/Engineering_4_Notebook/README.md

 Here is the link of my code [board blinking code](https://github.com/msadat50/Engineering_4_Notebook/blob/main/raspberry-pi/LED_blink.py).

 ### Reflection
-This assignment was so super simple and easy.
+This assignment was confusing at first because I didn't know how Pico works, after Mr. Miller explained it to me it made a lot of sense.
 I had a little bit of trouble doing the while true loop, but Mr. Miller helped me do that.
+Overall it was super easy and simple.

 ## Launch_Pad_Part_1_Countdown